pluralsight/guides/published/python/writing-ansible-modules-complete-with-tests/article.md

+NOTE: This guide IS OUTDATED.
+Please visit [this site](https://www.relaxdiego.com/2016/06/writing-ansible-modules-with-tests.html) for a more updated version.

 I'm writing an Ansible module that I hope to contribute to the core modules.
 In the process of doing so, I noticed that there wasn't any resource that completely described how to get started on your dev environment.
 This article documents